Ibrahim-Merhi/Interactive-Story/readme.md

 Interactive story
 ============

-# Game title: "Time's UP"
+# Game title: "Speed up"

-we chose this title for our story game because the events revolve around two freinds trapped in a room in a nuclear power plant and the players must find an exit door to survive.
+we chose this title for our story game because the events revolve around two freinds trapped in a room in a nuclear power plant and the players must find a solution and get out quickly because the place will blow after one minute only.

 Steps
 ============